cultureandempire/cultureandempire.github.io/README.md

 In 1815, as the Industrial Revolution peaked, British landowners (the old money) enacted the Corn Laws to block the transfer of power to the new middle classes by taxing industrialization.
 The historian [David Cody writes](https://en.wikipedia.org/wiki/Corn_Laws#cite_note-2), "After a lengthy campaign, opponents of the law finally got their way in 1846 -- a significant triumph which was indicative of the new political power of the English middle class."
 By 1850, the Industrial Revolution was over and across Europe, power shifted away from landowners and towards the new urban middle classes.

 In the early twenty-first century, the upper classes are business and political elites who accumulated their wealth and power over the last fifty years.
-The middle classes are all those who "got connected," and the lower classes are those who cannot afford to get online.
-We will, over the next decades, see similar attempts by this generation of old money to throttle the growing power of the digital middle classes.
-Such attempts have actually been going on for some time.
+The middle classes are all those who "got connected," soon to be most of world's population, and the lower classes are the shrinking few who cannot yet get on line.
+We will, over the next decades, see similar attempts by this generation of old money to throttle the growing power of this global digital middle class.

 ## The Counter-Revolution Today